PSTAT197-F23/capstone-SLAC/README.md

 This is a repository of the SLAC project in Data Science Capstone.
 Here is the [abstract](https://drive.google.com/file/d/1ZwJJJs2DQ_Tu1B0pwI3Il5bb7fgHrhVk/view?usp=sharing) of the project.

 ### Describe:
-In this project, we focus on AI for crystallography data processing...
+In this project, we focus on AI for crystallography data processing to predict the center and tilt of diffraction images.

 ### Collaborators:
-Sichen Zhong, Haoran Yan, Kylie Maeda, Chris Zhao, David Lin, Jade Thai, Azfal Peermohammed
+Sichen Zhong, Haoran Yan, Chris Zhao, David Lin, Jade Thai, Azfal Peermohammed

 ### Roles:
 - Spokesperson: Sichen